 - Minimum flows and levels method of the St. Johns River Water Management District, Florida, U.S.A.

 - Adopted minimum flows and levels (Rule 40C‑8)

 - Adopted MFL Prevention/Recovery Strategy for Volusia County

 Dr. Andrew Sutherland

-One way the St. Johns River Water Management District is working to protect Florida’s water resources is through the minimum flows and levels (MFLs) program.
-Establishing MFLs is an important goal in the district’s work of planning for adequate water supplies for today and for future generations while also protecting the district’s water resources.
+The St. Johns River Water Management District is working to protect Florida's water resources through its minimum flows and levels (MFLs) program.
+Establishing MFLs is an important goal in the district's work of planning for adequate water supplies for today and for future generations while also protecting the district's water resources.
 The district is setting MFLs for lakes, streams, rivers, wetlands, springs and aquifers.

 Cowpen Lake is a small (approximately 580 acre) sandhill lake in western Putnam County.
 The district completed a reevaluation of minimum levels for Cowpen Lake in Putnam County, Fla., which were originally established in October 1998.
 The draft MFLs report for the Cowpen Lake reevaluation is located below.